CoconutOnPalm/fltt-compiler/README.md

  - **`T`** - array
  - $\epsilon$ - no arg type

-technically this should be called a procedure, but following the standard c-like naming convention, I'll using `function` instead of `procedure` do describe procedures in the documentation
+technically this should be called a procedure, but following the standard c-like naming convention, I'll using `function` instead of `procedure` do describe procedures in this documentation

 ### calls
 ```